 Who sits next to whom?

-Once you have decided whether to arrange your classroom in rows or groups, how do you decide where everyone sits?
+Once you have decided whether to arrange your classroom in rows, groups and semi-circles, how do you decide where everyone sits?
 Should students be given the option of who to sit next to?
 Well, research has shown that when students choose their own seats, they are three times more disruptive in comparison to when the teacher picks the seating plan.
 One reason for this could be because students tent to sit next to their friends which would encourage them to talk more and not stay on task.

 So how should you arrange the seats?
 Well, previous researchers found that when students are in pairs, they are more likely to work harder on a task if the person next to them was working hard, even when they had different tasks.
 One reason for this may be due to the Bandwagon Effect, where people adopt the behaviour of those around them.
 It may also be due to the automatic human need of imitating those around you.
 Therefore, if you have a student who is less motivated, sit them with someone who works harder - they would both be encouraged to work at their best.
 To find out more about this research, see our summary of the study.